 We land at Santiago airport, and it only makes sense that because it doesn't matter if I'm through to baggage claim first or not, I somehow am, and whose rucksack is the first thing on the conveyor belt?
 Mine!
 I love it when a plan comes together!

 Eventually, I ended up in the Hotel Plaza Londres, which I highly recommend, where I caught up on sleep, and had a McDonald's.

-By contrast, the flight to Easter Island was uneventful and dull, only made mildly interesting by a kid being violently sick over his immediate neighbours.
+By contrast, the flight from Santiago to Easter Island was uneventful and dull, only made mildly interesting by a kid being violently sick over his immediate neighbours.

 In the baggage claim hall, there were a few stalls laid out, with hotel proprietors selling their rooms.
 I ended up in a place for $15 dollars a night called Hotel Tekena Inn, which has the added bonus of a kitchen to cook in.

 I'd made a rough plan on how I wanted to see Easter island, and today, it was the sites within walking distance north of the only town of Hanga Roa.